junaid634/damo/README.md

 # damo
 this is my practice file
+# student
+this is a student